BA101 4 credits

 Practical Accounting I

-Introduces fundamental principles of full cycle, double-entry accounting with general and special journals, working papers, and financial statements for a sole proprietorship service business utilizing Excel templates for homework assignments.
-Through the use of examples, terminology, problems, and a comprehensive practice set for a service company, students will apply accounting principles using accounting software.
+Introduces the fundamental principles of full cycle, double-entry accounting with general and special journals, working papers, adjustments, financial statements, and end-of-period closing procedures for a sole proprietorship, service business.
+Also included are the use of subsidiary ledgers for purchasing and sales transactions in a merchandising business.
+Through the use of examples, terminology, problems, and a comprehensive practice set for a service company, students will apply accounting principles in a holistic fashion.

 Prerequisites: BA131 or CS120 and BT160 or higher level math; BA285 (may be taken concurrently).
 Offered fall, winter and spring terms.